Anyone who eats should watch this film

 - Cook more.
 Choose ugly produce.
 Cook with scraps.
 Use your freezer.
 Check out my recipe index for ideas.
 I update this index regularly.

-- Compost everything.
+- Compost what you can’t eat.
 Here’s a post I wrote on lazy composting.
 You need only a patch of dirt.

 I don’t want to give the whole film away, and truly, I have only scratched the surface here.
 I took WAY more notes than I’ve shared here.
 In less than 90 minutes, these documentary film makers have crammed in a pile of information, uplifting stories and solutions to the food waste problem.

 I watched Wasted! streaming on Amazon for $5.99.
-(Apparently you can only buy, not rent, from iTunes.)
 View the list of digital platforms here.

 Be sure you make yourself a snack before watching.
 Enjoy!